Insights into what is happening in the membership sector

 The metrics that people are using to measure the success of recruitment and retention – and which are the most effective

-What types of research associations have underway or plan to do in the future
+What types of research associations have underway

-The current key challenges faced by membership teams
+An extensive review of the current key challenges faced by membership teams

-The percentage of associations who have regional or local groups and their impact on retention
+The percentage of associations who have regional or local groups

 The percentage of associations with different fee structures

-The number of categories of membership associations have and a list of the most popular categories
+The number of categories of membership associations have

-NEW: The key changes that people would like to see happen
+The key changes that people would like to see happen

-NEW: The key advice that respondents to pass on to others
+The key advice that respondents to pass on to others